mijorus/flatstat/README.md

 ## Data source

-All the data comes from Flathub's [official server](https://flathub.org/stats): an automatic script downloads the data daily, splits it into chunks and re-upload the files
+All the data comes from Flathub's [official server](https://flathub.org/stats): an automatic script downloads the data daily, splits it into chunks and re-upload the files on my hosting provider.